ecstatic-morse/blag/content/posts/grailsort.md

 {{<figure src="/images/grailsort/tag-block-untag.png" caption="Untagging reconstructs the data from the movement imitation buffer and puts the input back in original order.">}}

-Note that this scheme is unable to encode how many $A$ blocks are at the start and end of the block sequence.
-There's no preceding/succeeding $B$ block, so we must pass this information out-of-band.
+Note that this scheme is unable to encode how many $A$ blocks are at the start and end of the run: there's no preceding (succeeding) $B$ block.
+We must pass this information out-of-band.
 Thankfully it is of constant size.

 #### BʟᴏᴄᴋMᴇʀɢᴇBᴜғ